cpfaff/Open-Science-Thesis/README.md

 \ostSetRevisor{Claas}
 ```

-After that the revisor can comment in-linke using the name that has been set
+After that the revisor can comment in-line using the revisor name that has been
-up.
+set up as command embracing its comments in curly bracets.
+See the example
+below:

 ```latex
 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor